Fighting Arizona's Attack on Ethnic Studies - Maya Arce, et al. v. John Huppenthal, et. al

 The students appealed to the United States Court of Appeals for the Ninth Circuit.
 On November 18, 2013, they filed their opening brief, available here, arguing among other things, that the statute violates first amendment rights and the right to equal protection and is unconstitutionally overbroad and vague.
 On November 25, 2013, six amicus briefs were filed supporting the students' appeal from an impressive group of individuals and organizations from across the country, including: (1) Authors of Books Banned from TUSD; (2) National Education Association and Arizona Education Association; (3) Freedom to Read Foundation, American Library Association, American Booksellers Foundation for Free Expression, Asian/Pacific American Librarians Association, Black Caucus of the American Library Association, Comic Book Legal Defense Fund, National Association for Ethnic Studies, National Coalition against Censorship, National Council of Teachers of English, and REFORMA; (4) Chief Justice Earl Warren Institute on Law and Social Policy and the Anti-Defamation League; (5) 48 Public School Teachers; and (6) LatCrit, Inc.

-Defendants' response/cross-appeal brief is due January 31, 2014.
-Plaintiffs' reply is due April 1, 2013.
+Defendants may file an option reply brief by July 21, 2014.
 Oral argument has not yet been set in the case.